Does your 4-year old…

 - Ask your child questions about things they find interesting.

-- Talk about the similarities and differences of toys, rocks, balls, etc.
+- Talk about the similarities and differences in toys, rocks, balls, etc.

 - Sing songs that end with rhyming words and make up new verses.